ledy-ccl/cs348-hw4/aux_readme_2.md

-# HW 4—Knowledge Base: Part 2 (This one's about rules.)
+# HW4—Knowledge Base: Part 2 (This one's about rules.)

 ## Introduction